 EEBL First Year Student Prize

 To promote excellence, EEBL awards prizes to first-year students who earn the highest number of CFU with the best GPA during their first year of study.
-The scholarship awards are distributed evenly among the top-performing students who enrolled as a first-year student of EEBL.
+The scholarship awards are distributed evenly among the top-performing students.
 Students are notified each year when the call is published.

-- The winners of the 2019/2020 first-year students' prize are Federico Tini and Davide Bernardini.
+- The winners of the 2019/2020 first-year students' prizes are Federico Tini and Davide Bernardini.

 - The winners of the 2018/2019 first-year students' prizes are Gabriele Ceccarelli and Paolo Funari.